-WHEREAS, for the aforementioned and other reasons, the undersigned has determined that the circumstances described herein in connection with existing, ongoing, and anticipated supply chain disruptions and any actual, potential, or perceived interruptions in the availability, transportation, or delivery of critical consumer goods and industrial materials in the State of South Carolina constitute an emergency for purposes of 49 C.F.R. § 390.23 such that it is necessary and prudent to provide additional relief to assist in facilitating, supporting, and strengthening South Carolina's transportation industries and infrastructure so as to avoid, mitigate, or minimize further national and international supply chain interruptions; and
+WHEREAS, for the aforementioned and other reasons and in accordance with the cited authorities, on November 23, 2021, the undersigned issued Executive Order No. 2021-40, having determined that the circumstances described therein in connection with existing, ongoing, and anticipated supply chain disruptions and any actual, potential, or perceived interruptions in the availability, transportation, or delivery of critical consumer goods and industrial materials in the State of South Carolina constituted an emergency for purposes of 49 C.F.R. § 390.23 such that it was necessary and prudent to provide additional relief to assist in facilitating, supporting, and strengthening South Carolina's transportation industries and infrastructure so as to avoid, mitigate, or minimize further national and international supply chain interruptions; and